 This ploy worked!
 General Marshall ordered his men to retreat, fearing tragic bloodshed.
 While pushing them back into Virginia, the Unions claimed another Kentucky victory.
 Adding to the story, General Garfield utilized his access to additional resources to help the people of eastern Kentucky, who were reeling from ice storms and flooding.
 The former college professor from Ohio returned with boats, food, and clothing for the people that once opposed him.
 Garfield became a household name not only within the military but also central Appalachia.
 When it came time for James A. Garfield to run for president, the people of Prestonsburg and Floyd County did not forget his kind actions.
 On March 4, 1881, President Garfield began serving as the 20th president of the United States.

 People of all ages now have the opportunity to witness this very story come to life during the Battle of Middle Creek Re-enactment.
-The 2019 weekend event begins on September 13th and runs Friday-Sunday.
-Onlookers can visit the free event beginning at 10am with battle re-enactments happening each day at 2pm.
+The 2023 weekend event begins on September 8th and runs Friday-Sunday.
+Onlookers can visit the free event beginning at 10am with battle re-enactments happening at 2pm on Saturday and Sunday.
 Camp learning stations are available along with special ceremonies.
 Visitors can also view artifacts from the battle and era throughout the year at the Historical Samuel May House, which was used as a recruiting base.
 For more information on the battle and Civil War history in Prestonsburg, visit www.middlecreek.org.